vocascan/documentation/docs/vocascan-server/logging.md

 # Logging

-You can define different logger transports which delivers the logging entries.
-Currently there are only two types of transports.
+It is possible to define different logger transports that deliver the logging entries.

 - `console` - logs to the console
 - `file` - logs into a file

-Under the log section in the config, you can add a couple of loggers with their own name.
-The following config crates three logger transports.
-One named `myCustomLogger1`, `myCustomLogger2` and one named `file`.
-As you may already noticed, the logger called `file` has no `mode` property, because If you use a transport as a logger name, the mode automatically stick to the name.
-So if a logger is called `file`, the mode is automatically set to `file`.
+In the log section of the config file, you can add a couple of loggers while giving them their own name.
+The following config example represents three logger transports.
+Two named `myCustomLogger1`, `myCustomLogger2` and one named `file`.
+As you might have already noticed, the logger called `file` has no `mode` property, because if the logger name is the same as the transport mode, it automatically sticks to the name.
+In summary, if a logger is called `file`, the mode is automatically set to `file`.

 For all available options see the log section in the [configuration sheet](vocascan-server/configuration?id=log-log).